 In November 2017, the European Parliament, the Council and the Commission proclaimed the European Pillar of Social Rights to deliver new and more effective rights for people and support fair and well-functioning labour markets and welfare systems.
 The pillar is based on 20 principles and comprises a number of initiatives linked to equal opportunities and access to the labour market; fair working conditions; and adequate and sustainable social protection.

 Since the early stages of European integration, the European Parliament has often called for the EU to be more active on social issues and has supported the Commission proposals in this area.

 Assistance for the unemployed and the young

 Launched in 1957, the European Social Fund is the EU’s main tool for promoting employment and social inclusion.
 It has helped millions of people to learn new skills and find jobs.

-The European Network of Employment Services (Eures) is a job mobility network that provides information, guidance and recruitment/placement services to jobseekers and employers.
-Parliament recently approved a proposal to revamp it to better match labour market supply and demand.
+The European Network of Employment Services (Eures) is a job mobility network that provides information, guidance and recruitment and placement services to job seekers and employers.
+In 2016, Parliament approved a new law to revamp it to better match labour market supply and demand.

-A number of initiatives to tackle youth unemployment go back to Parliament proposing measures, such as the Youth Guarantee, which involves EU countries committing to ensure that young people under 25 years receive a good quality offer of employment, continued education, apprenticeship or traineeship within a period of four months of becoming unemployed or leaving formal education.
+To tackle youth unemployment, EU countries agreed in 2013 to launch the Youth Guarantee, an EU initiative to give everyone under 25 years a good quality offer of employment, continued education, an apprenticeship or a traineeship within a period of four months of becoming unemployed or leaving formal education.

-Members also passed a resolution asking for better skills policies to fight youth unemployment.
-The European Solidarity Corps, which was recently launched, aims to create opportunities for young people to volunteer or work in projects that benefit communities and people around Europe.
+The European Solidarity Corps aims to create opportunities for young people to volunteer or work in projects that benefit communities and people around Europe.

-MEPs are also working on the European Accessibility Act to improve accessibility of certain products and services that will help people with disabilities to fully participate in society.
+MEPs are also working on the European Accessibility Act to help people with disabilities fully participate in society.